It’s Time to Sit on the Potty! Toilet Training a Child Who Is Blind or Visually Impaired

 - If your child is afraid of the sound the toilet makes when it is flushed, give him some opportunities to flush it when he is not using it.

 - Teach your child to wash his hands after he uses the toilet.
-If he has low vision, use a soap dish or container that contrasts with the sink or countertop so he can easily see it.
+If he has low vision, use a soap dish or container that contrasts with the sink or counter top so that he can easily see it.
 Keep the soap and towel in the same place all the time so your child can locate them easily.